plaidml/plaidml/docs/tile/about.rst

 ------------

-``Stripe`` is a polyhedral :abbr:`Intermediate Representation (IR)`, or *IR*, that is highly amenable to optimization.
-Stripe is currently a work-in-progress, and features are under development include:
+``Stripe`` is a polyhedral :abbr:`Intermediate Representation (IR)`, or *IR*, that is highly amenable to optimization, enabling things like

 * Arbitrary tensorization